Most recent update: 25 May 2018

 We generally store your personal data for only as long as is necessary to fulfil the purpose of the respective data processing or if you request that we delete your personal data for other legitimate reasons (see Article 17 of the GDPR).
 After these storage periods have expired or if you have made a legitimate request for us to delete your data, we assess in each case whether certain personal data is still required for (other) legitimate purposes and, if not, whether other contractual or legal periods for preserving the data do not stand in the way of an erasure of the personal data.
 In these cases, we will continue to store the pertinent personal data as long as is necessary to fulfil this (other) legitimate purpose or for the period of the respective contractual or legal period for preserving the data.
 The data will however be made unavailable for other purposes and then permanently deleted after the respective last contractual or legal period for its preservation has expired.

 The session cookies set by us are deleted when you close your browser.
-We delete the persistent cookies used by us after no more than six months (on cookies, see section 3.2.).
-The personal data collected by Google Analytics are immediately deleted upon the anonymisation of the IP address (see section 3.3.).
+We delete the persistent cookies used by us after no more than six months (on cookies, see section 3.2.

 8. Your rights (rights of data subject)